 - Romantic, impressionistic, or contemporary

-Non-performance majors (music education, music therapy, BA in music, composition) - Perform one composition from each of the following categories.
+Non-performance majors (music education, music therapy, BA in music, composition) - Perform one composition from two of the following categories.
 Memorization is optional, but preferred.

 - Classical: The first movement of a sonata by Haydn, Mozart, or Beethoven